 After the river, taxi/Uber back to your hotel, freshen up and go to dinner at Pollo Fortueño or La Fortuna Pub.

-Day 7: Sloth Walk, El Salto Swimming Hole
+Day 7: Easy Hike and El Salto Swimming Hole

-Today you’ll wake up earlier to visit the Bogarin Trail right in town to do a short sloth walk.
-Definitely go with their guide so they can point out sloths and other animals.
-We recommend to get there around 9 AM and it’s about a 1 – 1.5 hour activity. ~$45 USD per adult
+Today you’ll wake up earlier to do a walk at La Fortuna Hikes and Trails.
+Book with a guide, so they can point out sloths and other animals.
+We recommend to get there around 9 AM and it’s about a 1.5 hour activity. ~$45 USD per adult.

 For brunch/lunch, grab an empanada, pastries and coffee from Rainforest Cafe.

-For dinner, we recommend Soda Viquez for local food or Spectacolar Cantina for Mexican.
+For dinner, we recommend Soda Viquez for local food or Restaurante Fortueño.

 Day 8: Morning Cooking Class, Afternoon Arenal Volcano Walk